mariakoziarz/AT4BR_homework_4/README.md

 ```

-And now you can peacfully close all windows on your computer, log out and go to rest.`:smiley:`
+And now you can peacfully close all windows on your computer, log out and go to rest. :smiley:

+- Nested
+    * Bullet
+        + List